 - The synchronous generator is not self-excited, it is necessary to connect a special direct current source to it.

-- Although there is no need for a special external source for the induction generator as the machine is self-starting.
+- However there is no need for a special external source for the induction generator as the machine is self-starting.

 - The presence of carbon brushes and separate DC sources complicates the design of the synchronous generator and increases its cost.